-Take this idea one step further and pack complete outfits in the order that you plan to wear them (according to your itinerary!).
+Another one of the best Packing a Suitcase hacks is to take this idea one step further.
+Pack vertically, but pack complete outfits and stack them in the order that you plan to wear them (according to your itinerary!).
 This way, when you get ready each day, all you need to do is grab the outfit from the top!

 Pro Tip: Don’t let any space go unused!
-Take advantage of small crevices in your suitcase to slip in things like a comb or other small miscellaneous items.
+One of the long time travel hacks packing tips is to take advantage of small crevices in your suitcase to slip in things like a comb or other small miscellaneous items.

 Pro Tip: Read more about day bags in our blog post, The Best Day Packs for Traveling.

 One way to keep your clothes smelling fresh during your trip is to layer each clothing item with a dryer sheet.
-And, later, if you need to do laundry while on your trip, you will have dryer sheets to use!
+This is one of the double-dip packing travel hacks because later, if you need to do laundry while on your trip, you will have dryer sheets to use!